WHAT YOU CAN EXPECT IN A MEDIATION CAREER

-Become a mediator or arbitrator, and work in the exciting world of alternate dispute resolution.
+Become a mediator to work in the world of alternate dispute resolution.

 What you’ll do: A mediator meets confidentially with each side to help clarify concerns, complaints and mediation goals.
 The parties and mediator then work in a series of private meetings to explore all possible solutions, and come to a mutually acceptable outcome.

 Where you’ll work: Private offices, meeting rooms of corporations, law firms; travel is mandatory in this position.
 Some mediators work from home.